zonemaster/zonemaster/docs/public/specifications/tests/Address-TP/address01.md

       3. Else, if it falls within any other range that is not registered as *Globally Reachable*, add the name server name and IP address to the *Not Globally Reachable* set.
+      4. Else, add the name server name and IP address to the *Globally Reachable* set.
    2. Go to the next server.
 6. If the sets *Documentation Address*, *Local Use Adddress* and *Not Globally Reachable* are all empty, then output